waleedqk/Raspi_Digitizer/analysis/README.md

 These are binary files approximately 2 GB in seize each.
 This section of the repo is dedicated to analysing the data in a meaningful way.

 All effort should be made that the scripts are well commented and their purpose is clear.

+### 01_Loading_Data/

+**00_binData_to_text.py**

+    Loads all files in the specifed folder location "assumes they are bin files" processed the data and transforms them to an array with time and value then saves that to a text file in the output folder location